 Hike to Chasm Falls

 This is an easy hike through beautiful and mostly shaded trails.
-The terrain is rough in spots, and again I recommend sturdy shoes.
+The terrain is rough in spots, and I recommend sturdy shoes.
 In early spring, it wasn’t crowded at all but my understanding is this gets pretty busy during the summer.
-We accessed the trail head by driving past the Alluvial Fan area, continuing on the road as it changed to gravel, all the way to the parking area with restrooms, where you’ll find a sign for the trailhead.
+We accessed the trail head by driving past the Alluvial Fan area, continuing on the road as it changed to gravel, all the way to the parking area with restrooms, where you’ll find a sign for the trail head.

-On the way to our next hike, we stopped for a bit in the Moraine Park area to admire the beautiful meadows filled with Elk.
+On the way to our next hike, we stopped for a bit in the Moraine Park area to admire the meadows filled with Elk.

 Located an an elevation of 9,475 feet, this trail is a short and relatively flat hike around the perimeter of the lake.
-I was perfectly satisfied with the lack of any major challenge, but watched my son ogle at the many trails leading up to higher elevations, obviously making mental plans to return with his friends.
-There was still plenty of snow pack here, and at times the trail disappeared altogether, so that we naturally began to just follow the tracks through the snow.
-This is not actually a smart thing to do though, and at one point I noticed that we had followed the snow tracks directly onto an ice ledge over the lake.
+I was perfectly satisfied with the lack of any major challenge, but watched my son ogle the many trails leading up to higher elevations, obviously making mental plans to return with friends.
+There was still plenty of snow pack here, and at times the trail disappeared altogether, so we naturally began to just follow the tracks through the snow.
+This is not a smart thing to do though, and at one point I noticed that we had followed the snow tracks directly onto an ice ledge over the lake.
 Oops.
 We worked our way back to the correct trail, but once again I was thankful for my awesome hiking boots as the trail alternated between icy and slushy snow, while my feet stayed warm and dry.

 The Rocky Mountain National Park receives one of the highest number of annual visitors in the park system for good reason.
 Whatever your reason for wanting to be outdoors, this park has something for you to enjoy.
 I liked the large variety of trails, and easily found hikes that were in my challenge category.
 Opportunities for beautiful photographs were everywhere, and the wildlife viewing rivals Yellowstone.
 I’m planning to head back for another trip in the autumn season.